Margherita Piazzola Beloch: Biography

 Beloch studied mathematics at the Sapienza University of Rome and wrote her undergraduate thesis under the supervision of Guido Castelnuovo.
 She received her degree in 1908 with Laude and dignità di stampa, which means that her work was worthy of publication, and in fact her thesis Sulle trasformazioni birazionali nello spazio (On Birational Transformations in Space) was published in the Annali di Matematica Pura ed Applicata.

 Castelnuovo was very impressed with her talent and offered her the position of assistant which Beloch took and held until 1919, when she moved to Pavia.
 In 1920 she moved to Palermo to work under Michele De Franchis, an important figure of the Italian school of algebraic geometry at the time.

 In 1924, Beloch completed her libera docenza (a degree that at that time had to be obtained before one could become a professor), and three years later she became a full professor at the University of Ferrara, where she taught until her retirement (1955).
 She died in Rome in 1976.

-Piazzolla is Beloch's married surname.